 - Create a system for tracking papers.
 A file cabinet might work well, or you can find a cardboard box large enough to fit file folders, label a folder for each subject, and insert papers in the appropriate file folders in the box.

-- Make a daily list of everything you need for classes, labs or meetings.
+- Make a daily list (on paper or on a smartphone) of everything you need for classes, labs or meetings.
 Include reminders for money, transportation and food.
 Check the list every morning before leaving your room so that you know what you have to do.

 - If you have trouble keeping track of passwords, try using password manager software like mSecure.

 Check out our entire list of iPhone and Android apps that can help your teen stay organized.
 If you’re unsure which apps to choose, read on for tips on how to choose the right app.